fisayotheanalyst/covid_data/README.md

 # covid_data
-excel start to finish project
+This is an excel start to finish project